 How Much Money Do You Need to Prepare For Hospital Admission?

-Unless you’re being admitted through the emergency room (or through the ambulance) or have a medical card that covers your admission fees, you’ll have to fork out your own cash before you can be admitted into a hospital.
+Unless you’re being admitted through the emergency room (or through the ambulance) or have a medical card or Takaful medical card that covers your admission fees, you’ll have to fork out your own cash before you can be admitted into a hospital.

 The amount you need to prepare varies according to the type of hospital you prefer to visit (see table above for hospital admission fees), but the consensus is that the costs are significantly lower if you opt to be admitted in a government hospital.
 You probably only need between RM50 to RM100 to be admitted in a government hospital, whereas private hospitals usually charge between 6% to 10% of your overall surgical or treatment costs as deposit or admission fee.